Scotland's Islands and Highlands Tour

 to be updated for actual prices, the tour price will be

-stayed the same) to reflect the change in the cost
+adjusted to reflect the change in the cost

-of tour components.
+the future holds).
 If the price of the tour increases by

 more than 10%, participants will be offered a no cost, no penalty